-Participants should use sun protection for the duration of the study.
+Participants should use sun protection during the study period.
 Dermatological adverse reactions should be managed by the investigator according to standard of care.
 Discontinuation of treatment may be considered if these AEs do not respond to topical treatment or are widespread (>30% body surface area) or are severe.